top of page

-How did God lead you to Leeds?
+How did God lead you to Manchester?

 How has support in the U. S. made a difference in your ministry?